Making the case of Undue Influence: what needs to be proven?

 Therefore, mere persuasion or advice from an interested person will not suffice in proving undue influence.
 The heavy burden of proving that force and coercion destroyed the will-maker’s free will lies with the person who is disputing or challenging the will.

-If you or someone you care about has been left out of an estate unfairly, the lawyers at League and Williams are here to help, please call 250-888-0002 or email for a free consultation.
+If you or someone you care about has been left out of an estate unfairly, the lawyers at League and Williams are here to help, please call us at 250-888-0002 or email us at firstname.lastname@example.org for a free consultation.